Common Questions you nay need answered before even starting.

 How does the HECM Reverse Mortgage work?
 Most of these questions are somewhere in my website, but dont hesitate to call or ask.
 The answer is the exact same as any other mortgage except how it is paid back the greatest feature is that there is no repayment of the loan as long as the homeowner occupies the home as their primary residence*.
 Borrower is also required to keep the property condition, taxes and insurance payments.
 The interest or any payments on the house aren’t paid back until the house is sold or the last borrower moves out*.

 The non-recourse feature of the Reverse Mortgage insures that the borrower will never be responsible for more than the value of the home.”

 How does the Reverse Mortgage process work, what are rates, do I qualify, explain the counseling?
-I am local here with an office in Eagle Point on Hwy 280 Hoover, but I still make house calls to areas such as Pelham and Alabaster AL.
+I am local here with an office in Eagle Point Corporate Drive on Hwy 280 Hoover, but I still make house calls to areas such as Pelham, Alabama.